BubbuDert249/Python-Ports/README.md

 # Python Ports
-The Tizen, OpenHarmony and Firefox OS/KaiOS port is just the files zipped <br>
 The webOS port required me to make 2 Gzip compressed tarballs (.tar.gz) and a .ar archive (renamed to .ipk) <br>
 This bypasses using commands like ares-package <br>
 <br>